Updated: 8 December 2019

 - how to make a complaint.

-Not always because most business will collect and disclose information differently depending on their business processes.
+No, because most business will collect, use and disclose information differently depending on their business processes.

 As with all legal documents for your startup, they should work for your specific circumstances.
 If you need help customising your legal documents, contact a good lawyer for startups.